mjordan/islandora_solution_pack_xml/README.md

 The stylesheet parameter 'pid' is always passed to the stylesheet, and is accessible within stylesheets as `$pid`.
 It does not need to be declared as a pararameter.

-More detail on using parameters in RENDER_STYLESHEETs is [available](https://github.com/mjordan/islandora_solution_pack_xml/tree/7.x/extras/parameters_tutorial).
+[More information](https://github.com/mjordan/islandora_solution_pack_xml/tree/7.x/extras/parameters_tutorial) on using parameters in RENDER_STYLESHEETs is available.

 ## Rendering the OBJ datastream using viewers